mikejac-archive/MCCLXXXIV-Ethernet-Mk-I/README.md

 - The board has headers that are compatible with regular Arduino shields.
 - Board is 100mm by 80mm.
 There are M4 holes at each corner as well as a M4 hole in the middle.

-Note: This board has _no_ USB on it and has to be programmed via the ICSP header with an appropiate programmer.
+**Note**: This board has _no_ USB on it and has to be programmed via the ICSP header with an appropiate programmer.

+Schematic and PCB capture was made with DipTrace (www.diptrace.com).
+It has more than 300 pins, so the free version of DipTrace cannot be used to modify the design.

+07NOV2014
+I'll publish the relevant files here when I have placed an order for production and the manufacturer has validated the layout.